Arcus Foundation: Personnel

-Urvashi Vaid was the executive director of the foundation from 2005-2010.
-In May 2010, Fred Davie, a former member of the Advisory Council of the White House Office of Faith-based and Neighborhood Partnerships, became its executive director.
-Yvette Burton served as CEO from 2010-2012.
+Urvashi Vaid was the executive director of the foundation from 2005 to 2010.
+In May 2010, Fred Davie, a former member of the Advisory Council of the White House Office of Faith–based and Neighborhood Partnerships, became its executive director.
+Yvette Burton served as CEO from 2010 to 2012.
 In April 2012, Annette Lanjouw was appointed as interim executive director.
-In September 2012, Lanjouw returned to her role as vice president of strategic initiatives and great ape programs when Kevin Jennings became executive director, a role which he held for 5 years.
+In September 2012, Lanjouw returned to her role as vice president of strategic initiatives and great ape programs when Kevin Jennings became executive director, a role which he held for five years.

 Upon Jennings' departure, Lanjouw and Jason McGill were named Arcus's co-executive directors.
 In January 2020, Lanjouw was appointed as Arcus's Chief Executive Officer.